From harmonics to frequencies

 WHAT ARE HARMONICS?

-It's made up of a dominant frequency and its many harmonics or overtones, which are multiples of the dominant frequency.
+However, the sound produced by an instrument or the voice is never a single frequency.
+It is made up of a dominant frequency and its many harmonics, which are multiples of the dominant frequency.

 The word "harmonics" indicates that these components generate harmony.